ToreiHispi/Touken-Ranbu-Helper-LITE-/README.md

 - The extension will malfunction for every new sword/kiwame added to the game.
 Please update the extension accordingly.
 # Installation
 ## Download
-1. Download the zip/rar linked above
-2. Extract the zip/rar somewhere (the zip/rar contains a folder named 'Touken Ranbu Helper')
+1. For Chrome: Download and extract the zip/rar to your hard drive (the zip/rar contains a folder named 'Touken Ranbu Helper')
+2. For Firefox: Simply download the zip (do not extract), or instead, downloaded the .xpi to your hard drive

-## Load
+## Load on Chrome
 1. Open Google Chrome
-2. Open Chrome's extensions page (you can open it by typing chrome://extensions on the address bar)
+2. Open the Chrome menu > More Tools > Extensions to view the extensions page (you can also open it by typing chrome://extensions in the address bar)
 3. Check the 'Developer Mode' on top right of the page
 4. Click "Load unpacked extension..." button
 5. Choose the 'Touken Ranbu Helper' folder you just unzipped before. ''Do not select the folders inside it.''

+## Load on Firefox
+1. Open Firefox
+2. Open Firefox's menu and select "Add-ons" to open the add-ons manager (you can also open it by pressing Ctrl+Shift+A OR typing about:addons in the address bar)
+3. Press the Tool button (the gear icon) and navigate to "Install Add-on From File..."
+4. Either select the zip folder you download (the one for Firefox) or select the xpi file

 ## Use
 1. Launch the Touken Ranbu web game
-2. Open Chrome's Developer tools ( Ctrl+Shift+I OR F12 for Windows / Cmd+Opt+I for Mac)
+2. Open the Developer tools __before the game window loads__
+  * (Chrome: Ctrl+Shift+I OR F12 for Windows / Cmd+Opt+I for Mac)
+  * (Firefox: Ctrl+Shift+C OR F12 for Windows / Cmd+Option+C for Mac)
-3. On the top row (the one with dark background) of developer tools, you'll see 'THR+' for the Lite version or '~TRH~' for the Full version.
+3. On the top row of developer tools, you'll see 'THR+' for the Lite version or '~TRH~' for the Full version.
 Click it.
+  * If you do not see 'THR+', press the double caret [>>].
-4. On the same row on the very right before exit icon, click the square looking icon on to change the orientation from landscape to portrait.
+4. There is an option on the row to the far right, where the extension name is, to change the orientation:
+  * Chrome: Press the vetical elipsis, under 'Dock Side' select your orientation.
+  * Firefox: Press the ellipsis, select your orientation.
 5. Use it!